progranism/FT232R-JTAG/README.md

 # README
-FT232R-JTAG is a set of code designed for working with the X6500 FPGA Miner boards, which are used for bitcoin mining.
-To communicate with the FPGAs, it takes advantage of the FTDI FT232R's ability to "bitbang" many of it's pins.
-The code supports running 2 parallel JTAG chains.
+x6500-miner is a set of code designed for working with the X6500 FPGA Miner boards, which are used for bitcoin mining.

 ## Dependencies
 The main dependencies are python 2.7 and the PyUSB module created by Pablo Bleyer.
 PyUSB is available as source or an installer for Windows from: http://bleyer.org/pyusb.